Henry II of Brabant

-Henry II of Brabant (Hendrik, Henri; 1207 - February 1, 1248) was Duke of Brabant and Lothier after the death of his father Henry I in 1235.
+Henry II of Brabant (Hendrik, Henri; 1207 - 1 February 1248) was Duke of Brabant and Lothier after the death of his father Henry I in 1235.
 His mother was Matilda of Boulogne.

 Henry II supported his sister Mathilde's son, William II of Holland, in his bid for election as king of Germany.
 He founded Valduc Abbey in 1232.

-His first marriage was to Marie of Hohenstaufen (April 3, 1207-1235, Leuven), daughter of Philip of Swabia and Irene Angelina.
-They had six children:
+His first marriage was to Marie of Hohenstaufen (3 April 1207-1235, Leuven), daughter of Philip of Swabia and Irene Angelina.
+They had: